New Cut, Bristol: Navigation

 As originally envisaged, the New Cut was navigable as far as the Totterdown basin, where barges could enter the Feeder Canal and proceed up river from Netham lock to Bath, Somerset.
 A second lock further downstream allowed ships to enter Bathurst Basin, and hence the Floating Harbour, from the New Cut.

 Shipyards sprang up on the New Cut in the 19th century.
 Acraman's had a yard built in St Philip's Marsh near the Feeder Canal in 1839, where they built chain-propelled floating bridges for the Gosport–Portsmouth crossing which were too wide to pass through the floating harbour.
 The next year Acraman's opened a second more expansive yard in Bedminster, a well equipped yard which built a number of early steam ships.
 The first saw occasional shipbuilding until 1874, but the second passed to John Payne Ltd in 1862 and as the Vauxhall Yard launched dozens of small vessels directly into the New Cut, until they closed in 1925.

-Packet boats operated regular services to Cardiff and Swansea from the Bathurst Basin until the 1930s, so the two bridges built across the cut below this point and before then, the Vauxhall Bridge and Ashton Swing Bridge, were originally swing bridges to allow for the passage of the steamers.
+Until the 1930s, packet boats operated regular services from Bathurst Basin to Cardiff and Swansea across the Severn Estuary, so the first two bridges built across the cut below this point (the Vauxhall Bridge and Ashton Swing Bridge) were originally swing bridges to allow for the passage of seagoing steamers.
 The third bridge across this stretch of the cut, the Gaol Ferry Bridge, was not built until 1935, and at about the same time the two swing bridges were permanently fixed.

-Totterdown lock was in-filled and decommissioned during World War II as the authorities were worried that bombs falling on the lock would cause all of the water in the harbour to drain out.
-The lock providing entrance to the Bathurst Basin, and thus to the Floating Harbour, was also filled in during World War II.
+The two smaller locks linking the New Cut to the Floating Harbour (Bathurst and Totterdown) were in-filled and decommissioned during World War II, as the authorities were worried that bombs falling on either lock would cause all of the water in the harbour to drain out.
+The remains of these locks are still visible, now permanently infilled with dirt and partially covered by modern roads.

+The New Cut is thus still navigable for medium-size craft due to its tidal depth and high (albeit fixed) bridge clearances, but a dead end at Netham Weir, with no surviving businesses using it for water access.

-No boats have regularly navigated the New Cut since the swing bridges were closed, although there are occasional inspection trips to check the state of the bridges and during the summer of 2009 special trips were run to celebrate the 200th anniversary.
+Few boats have navigated the New Cut since the swing bridges and smaller locks were closed, although there are occasionally inspection trips to check the state of the bridges, and tourist excursions from the Floating Harbour.
+During the summer of 2009, special trips were run to celebrate the 200th anniversary.
 The cut is also regularly used by canoeists.
 In 1992, the Bristol Development Corporation secured an Act of Parliament to construct a new weir across the New Cut downstream of the Bathurst Basin to provide a constant height of water above that point and improve the development potential of adjacent land.
-Although enacted, none of the powers granted were used and the weir was never built.
+Although enacted, none of the powers granted were used, and the weir was never built.